Flake22/sharing-chains-reconstruction/README.md

 ## Acknoledgment

-This code was developed by Federica Lago and Sebastiano Verde and is partially based on Quoc-Tin Phan's work [1]
+This code is partially based on Quoc-Tin Phan's work [1].

+We thank Prof. Fabio Roli (University of Cagliari, Italy) for the valuable insights on classifier fusion and the BKS method.
+We also thank Chiara Albisani (University of Florence, Italy) for contributing to the parsing of header data.

+This material is based upon work supported by the Defense Advanced Research Projects Agency (DARPA) under Agreement No. HR00112090136 and by the PREMIER project, funded by the Italian Ministry of Education, University, and Research (MIUR).

+## Citation

 If you use this code in your work, please cite our paper: